- High-Level Design

 CBC_EXT_WITH_CREATE_CONTEXTshows the end of a

 withstatement.
-More precisely the position after the last instruction.
+More precisely the position after the last instruction in the with clause.

 Argument combinations are limited to the following seven forms: